 Fri., Oct.
 5; 10:30 a.m.

 Location: KF Room

-First of a three-part Library lecture series.
-Series cost: $20; Fellows: no charge
+First of three Library lectures.
+Series cost: $20; Fellows: no charge.
+Register online.

 Shakespeare wrote Henry V at the very end of Elizabeth’s reign.
 Soon, she would die unmarried and childless.
 Yet the play Henry V looks forward to imagine a united Britain and backward to invoke a time when heroism was still possible.
 Is its message one of hope or cynicism—a prophecy of better days or a representation of the futility of human endeavor?
 Or maybe just a shrewd political statement by a skilled playwright, and a commercial message about the power of theater?

 Humphrey Tonkin's second book on Spenser, The Faerie Queene, was reissued two years ago.
 He has recently retired as University professor of humanities and as director of the Presidents’ College, which he was instrumental in founding when he was president of the University of Hartford in the 1990s and for which he has led numbers of trips to England over the years.